-PhD Position in Adaptive Multilayer Model Predictive Control for Electrical Drives
+PhD Project: Adaptive Multilayer MPC for Electrical Drives.

 The expected milestones of this PhD project are: (1) Development of a control-oriented model of the entire electric drive system.
 (2) Development of a multilayer MPC algorithm for dynamics within the millisecond to minute range.
 (3) Extension of multilayer MPC towards learning of uncertain slowly varying parameters.
 (4) Verification of real-time capability of the multilayer MPC by appropriate solver development and evaluation on an embedded hardware in the loop system.
 (5) Verification of performance on existing test bench.